pydio/pydio-doc-admin-guide/1_quick_start/1_cells_install.md

 ### Web Installer

-If your machine is local or web accessible, a temporary web server will start on TCP port [:8080], providing a nice wizard for setting basic configurations.
+If your machine is local or web accessible, a temporary web server will start on TCP port [:8080], providing a wizard for configuring basic settings.

 [:image:1_quick_start/installation/web-installer.gif]